Could this be a portrait of William, Arthur and Lucy?

 - The toddler (aged around two) could be male or female, since Victorian infants all wore short frocks until sons were ‘breeched’ – ie put into their first pair of masculine knickerbockers.
 However, the parted hair probably indicates a boy.

-- The distinctive curved sleeves of the man’s jacket are most typical of the 1860s, while his narrow trousers, patterned cravat and swept-back hair are all late 1860s/
+- The distinctive curved sleeves of the man’s jacket are most typical of the 1860s, while his narrow trousers, patterned cravat and swept-back hair are all late 1860s/early 1870s modes.

 - The boy standing on the right, aged about four, must have been recently ‘breeched’.
 This rite of passage occurred approximately when a boy was between three and seven years of age.